adaltas/node-masson/commons/docker/configure.coffee.md

         options.tlskey = options.other_args['tlskey']
         options.tlsverify = ' '

+## Allow Other package name
+In the case adminsitrators want to install docker-ce, the yum name must be docker-ce instead of docker.

+      options.yum_name ?= 'docker'

 ## Devicemapper

 Configure device mapper for production use.It creates a logical volume configured